LR-DSC01643.jpg

 Yellow-billed stork

-Saddle billed stork (Ephippiorhynchus senegalensis)
+Saddle-billed stork (Ephippiorhynchus senegalensis)

 White-headed buffalo weaver bird